ShutUpJon/groupProject3/README.md

 # Improvements / What's Next?
 - Render API Components directly in app, so no need to visit external sites.
 - Sort by the Event + Location Search by upcoming dates.
 Due to limitations, only Artist/Band Search is ordered by date.
-- A ' Save Favorites' Feature.
+- A 'Save Favorites' Feature.
 Save by either Location or Artist/Band for future reference with alerts to let you know when the Band/Artist of choice is back on tour, or in town/nearby.
 Allow alerts for upcoming events based on your saved location choices.

 # Contributors
 - Jon Lawrence @ ShutUpJon